 The 2024-2025 season for the Loyola Swimming and Diving program is off to a great start.
-Both Men’s and Women’s teams swept in a meet against the Lafayette Leopards in Easton, Pennsylvania.
+Both the Men’s and Women’s team swept in a meet against the Lafayette Leopards in Easton, Pennsylvania.
 With the Men’s team coming off a strong season last year, having finished in third place in the Patriot Leagues, they come into this year’s competitions looking to build off of this success.
 So far, they have picked up wins against Patriot League rivals Lafayette and American and garnered a non-conference win against George Mason.
-Senior Patrick Hayburn is optimistic for the year.
+Patrick Hayburn ’25 is optimistic for the year.

-“I’m really excited to see what the team can bring to the table this season in the Patriot League.”
-Hayburn said.
+“I’m really excited to see what the team can bring to the table this season in the Patriot League,” Hayburn said.

 Hayburn has had a promising start to the season, helping the 200m freestyle relay team set a record in their Lafayette race.